 What coaching is

 Instead, my role as a coach is to ask solution-focused questions to help you make your own connections in the brain and create new wiring.
-The solution focus creates a positive emotional state, which as neuroscience shows, is the best state for learning.

 My experience with coaching